nayandas69/discord-role-guardian/README.md

 - **Reaction Roles** - Members click an emoji, they get a role.
 It's that simple.
 Perfect for game roles, color roles, notification preferences, or anything else you can think of.
 - **Welcome Messages** - Give new members a warm greeting with beautiful embedded messages that show them they're valued.
 - **Leave Messages** - Say goodbye with class when members leave your server.
+- **Leveling System** - Reward active members with XP for chatting.
+Members level up automatically and can earn special roles at specific levels.
+View leaderboards and track progress with instant XP notifications.
+- **Multi-Server Support** - Run one bot instance across unlimited Discord servers.
+Each server has completely independent configurations and data.
+- **Scheduled Messages** - Set up automatic announcements that repeat daily, weekly, or at custom intervals.
+Perfect for reminders and recurring messages.
 - **Smart Activity Status** - Your bot stays interesting with rotating status messages that change automatically every few minutes.
 - **Modern Slash Commands** - No more remembering weird prefixes.
 Everything works with Discord's built-in slash command system.
 - **Typing Indicators** - The bot shows it's working when processing your commands, just like a real person would.